Resources

 WiBike Community Toolkit

-Users of bike paths, routes and trails provide significant economic impact to Wisconsin.
-Consumer spending on bicycle-related expenses in Wisconsin was estimated to be $1.42 billion in 2017, translating to $83 million in state and local taxes.
-Access to bike trails play a substantial role in providing livability benefits to communities from safe transportation routes to enjoyable places to play – all reasons people choose to live, work and play in a certain community.
+Users of bike paths, routes and trails provide a significant economic impact to Wisconsin.
+Consumer spending on bicycle-related expenses in Wisconsin was estimated at $1.42 billion in 2017, generating $83 million in state and local taxes.
+Access to bike trails plays a substantial role in providing livability benefits to communities, from safe transportation routes to enjoyable places to play – all reasons people choose to live, work and play in a certain community.

 The Path to Developing New Trails